saguileran/birdsongs/use.md

 ## Note

-To generate a single synthetic syllable (or chunck) you must have defined a birdsong (or syllable) and the process is as follows:
+To generate a single synthetic syllable (or chunk) you must have defined a birdsong (or syllable) and the process is as follows:

 1. Define a path object.
-2. Define a birdsong object using the above path object, it requeries the audio file id.
+2. Define a birdsong object using the above path object, it requires the audio file id.
 You can also enter the length of the window FFT and the umbral (threshold) for computing the FF, between others.
 3. Select or define the time intervals of interest.
 4. Define an optimization object with a dictionary of the method name and its parameters.
 5. Find the optimal gammas for all the time intervals, or a single, and average them.